Chart Color Schemes

 Kuraby has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly impacted by changes in local infrastructure.
-A total of 18 projects have been identified by AreaSearch as potentially influencing the area.
-Notable projects include Holmview Estate Development, Eight Mile Plains Development Site, Kuraby Special School's new administration building and learning centre, and Runcorn State School's facilities upgrade.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects likely to affect the area.
+Notable projects include Holmview Estate Development, Eight Mile Plains Development Site, Kuraby Special School's new administration and learning centre, and Runcorn State School's facilities upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.